Feline Miliary Dermatitis In Cats

 - hypersensitivity to touch,

-- excessive licking and
+- excessive licking, biting and scratching and

 I avoid the use of drugs wherever possible as they generally get rid of the symptoms without addressing the underlying cause.